Koilada, Kozani

 Koilada (Κοιλάδα) is a village and a community of the Kozani municipality.
 Before the 2011 local government reform it was part of the municipality of Ellispontos, of which it was a municipal district.
-The 2011 census recorded 296 inhabitants in the village and 662 inhabitants in the community of Koilada.
+The 2021 census recorded 479 inhabitants in the community of Koilada.
 The community of Koilada covers an area of 21.416 km2.

 Administrative division

 The community of Koilada consists of three separate settlements: